schulspiele/wettfischen/README.md

 ---|---
 0 | Server error
 1 | Room is currently running
-3 | Room has ended and is ready to be deleted
+2 | Room is displaying the results of the game (players failed OR teacher ended the game) 3 | Room has ended and is ready to be deleted
-5 | Room is currently displaying the results
+5 | Room is displaying the results of the last round
 7 | Room is waiting for the next round to be started
 9 | Room is open for people to join